osg-htc/docs/docs/monitoring/rsv.md

 Troubleshooting RSV
 -------------------

-You can find more information on troubleshooting RSV in the [rsv-control documentation](https://twiki.opensciencegrid.org/bin/view/Documentation/Release3/RsvControl) and in [TroubleshootRSV](https://twiki.opensciencegrid.org/bin/view/Documentation/Release3/TroubleshootRsv).
+You can find more information on troubleshooting RSV in the [rsv-control documentation](rsv-control).

 ### Important file locations